kubernetes-csi/csi-driver-host-path/README.md

 This repository hosts the CSI Hostpath driver and all of its build and dependent configuration files to deploy the driver.

+---
+*WARNING: This driver is just a demo implementation and is used for CI testing.
+This has many fake implementations and other non-standard best practices, and should not be used as an example of how to write a real driver.
+---

 ## Pre-requisite
 - Kubernetes cluster
 - Running version 1.13 or later